How to Follow Apple's Marketing Strategy And Become a Beloved Brand

 Apple understands the value of advertising, but they also understand product placement.
 They’re a part of the biggest events, in the pockets of the biggest celebrities, and their brand has almost taken on a life of its own in popular culture over the last few decades.

 If you haven’t started with influencer marketing, affiliate marketing, or relationship marketing, these are easy areas to begin leveraging existing relationships and other brand’s audiences to raise the visibility of your products.
+Influencer marketing has been picking up steam lately as an incredibly effective way to get your product in front of the audiences you want.

 Whether it’s through product reviews, influencer endorsements, affiliate blog posts or other opportunities, leverage these channels to get your product in front of the right audience and then reap the rewards when those audiences tune in to your brand.

-6. Set Prices According to Value (and Offer More Value Than Anyone)
+6. Set Prices According To Value (And Offer More Value Than Anyone)

 Clearly, price is a major aspect of any customer’s buying decisions.
 It isn’t, however, the end-all be-all when someone is considering purchasing your product.